 Common questions about tungsten vs cobalt

-Is tungsten or cobalt more scratch-resistant?
+Is tungsten or cobalt harder to scratch?

 Can a cobalt ring be resized?